 Section I: Contact Information

 Name:

 Address:

-Telephone (Home): Telephon ne (Work):
+Telephone (Home): Telephor ne (Work):

 Electronic Mail Address: l

 Accessible Format Large Print Audio Tape

 Requirements?
 TDD Other

-Section II: Filing for Another Person ,
+Section II: Filing for Another Person

 Are you filing this complaint of on your own behalf?
 Yes No

 If you answered "yes" to thi s question, go to Section II.

-If not, please supply the nam e and relationship of the person for
+If not, please supply the nam whom you are complaining: person for

-whom you are complaining:

-Please explain why you have filed for a third party:
+Please explain why you have

-Please confirm that you have obtained the permission of the Yes No
+Please confirm that you have aggrieved party if you are filing · Yes No

-aggrieved party if you are filin ng on behalf of a third par ty.

 Section III: Discrimination Co omplaint

 I believe the discrimination I experienced was based or n (check all t hat apply):

 [] Race [] Co olor [] Nationa l Origin

-Date of Alleged Discriminatio n (Month, Day, Year):
+Date of Alleged Discrimination Date of Alleged Discrimination (Month, Day, Year):

 Explain as clearly as possible what happened and why you believe you were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
 If more space is needed, use additional sheets.

 Section IV: Previous or Existing Complaints or Lawsuits

 Have you previously filed a Title VI complaint wit Yes No

 Have you filed this complaint with any other Fed court? leral, State, or local a gency, or with an y Federal or State

 [] Yes [] No

 If yes, check all that apply:

 [ ] Federal Agency:

 [] Federal Court [] State Ager ncy

 [] State Court [] Local Agency

 Please provide information about a contact pers on at the agency/cou irt where the con nplaint was filed.

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section V: Signature

 Please sign below to attest to the truthfulness of other information that you think is relevant to you • attach any writt en materials or

-Signature Date -
+Signature Date •